A guest post by Beverly Gill, Reference Librarian

 Assignment: Entire class needs to read the same book

-For something like this, we would recommend Hoopla or RBDigital because they don't have hold lists, meaning you don't have to place a hold on a title and wait for a copy to become available.
+For something like this, we would recommend Hoopla because they don't have hold lists, meaning you don't have to place a hold on a title and wait for a copy to become available.
 Here's a breakdown of what each of these resources offers:

 Hoopla – Users get 10 checkouts per calendar month (raised to 12 while the library is closed for COVID-19) with no hold lists, so your students can all check out the same book.
 Find video tutorials on using it here.